datreant/MDSynthesis/docs/index.rst

 Powered by ``datreant`` under the hood
 --------------------------------------
 MDSynthesis is built on top of the general-purpose `datreant`_ library.
-The Sim is a :class:`~datreant.core.Treant` with special features for working with molecular dynamics data, but every feature of datreant applies to MDSynthesis.
+The Sim is a :class:`~datreant.Treant` with special features for working with molecular dynamics data, but every feature of datreant applies to MDSynthesis.

 .. _`datreant`: http://datreant.org/